Parrot Anafi full review

 That meant they were cumbersome to transport, and lacked the gimbal-stabilised footage that looked so good from rivals.

 Now, though, the Anafi takes things to a new level where Parrot can (almost) compete with DJI.
-It even has a few features that the Mavic Air doesn't, such as 4K HDR video, a gimbal that can point upwards and lossless zoom that you can use in-flight.
+It even has a few features that the Mavic Air doesn't, such as 4K HDR video, a gimbal that can point upwards, lossless zoom that you can use in-flight and optional FPV support.

 However, it also has a few drawbacks which might make you choose the Mavic Air instead.